161chihuahuas/kadence/tutorials/messengers.md

-Kadence implements a generic {@link Messenger} class that is used as the interface between the application layer and the {@link AbstractNode~transport}.
+Dusk implements a generic {@link Messenger} class that is used as the interface between the application layer and the {@link AbstractNode~transport}.
 This interface exposes 2 primary members: {@link Messenger~serializer} and {@link Messenger~deserializer}.